University of Evansville

 The University of Evansville (UE) is a private university in Evansville, Indiana, United States.
 It was founded in 1854 as Moores Hill College.
 The university operates a satellite center, Harlaxton College, in Grantham, England.
 UE offers more than 80 different majors and areas of study, each housed within three colleges and one school within the university: the Schroeder School of Business, the College of Education and Health Sciences, the College of Engineering and Computer Science, and the William L. Ridgway College of Arts and Sciences.
 The school is affiliated with the United Methodist Church.

 Total enrollment (including full and part-time, undergraduate, adult, graduate, and UE students at Harlaxton) is 2,443 students, although full-time undergraduate and Doctor of Physical Therapy enrollment is 1,976 students.
 The student body represents 55 countries and 44 states with international students comprising 16% of the undergraduate student population.
-The university also hosts more than 155 student organizations and an active Greek community.
 UE athletic teams participate in Division I of the NCAA and are known as the Purple Aces.
 Evansville is a member of the Missouri Valley Conference.

 History

-The University of Evansville began in 1854 when Moores Hill Male and Female Collegiate Institute was founded by John Moore in the small town of Moores Hill in southeastern Indiana.
-The first college building at Moores Hill, Moore Hall, was completed on December 1, 1856, although the opening day of classes for the new college was held in the unfinished building on September 9.
+The University of Evansville was founded in 1854.
 The institution struggled financially during its time in Moores Hill, and a fire destroyed Moore Hall in 1915.
 The institution continued to operate in a second building, Carnegie Hall, until the move to Evansville.
 The former campus in Moores Hill continued operation as an elementary and high school.
 Carnegie Hall is now maintained as a museum.